Database hardcopy (printouts)

 plus most of what would be Carillons of the World.

-(Missing were Belgium, France, Germany, the Netherlands, and chimes of Italy.)
+(Missing were Belgium, France, Germany, the Netherlands.)

 - Apr.
 2014 - Online PDF files expanded to include all geographic regions,